SCOPE: Sequential Causal Optimization of Process Interventions: Introduction

 \section{Introduction}

 PresPM uses machine learning to provide case-specific recommendations at different decision points during the execution of business processes.
 These recommendations concern interventions, such as managerial escalations or customer communications, that aim to improve KPIs, for example, throughput time or cost efficiency.
-PresPM holds the potential to move organizations from merely describing and predicting process behavior towards actively steering process executions~\cite{quovadis}.
+PresPM holds the potential to move organizations from merely describing and predicting process behavior towards actively steering process executions~\cite{bozorgi2023CI}.
 In this paper, we use the terms \textit{intervention} for any controllable action taken on an ongoing case, and \textit{intervention recommendation} for the action suggested by a PresPM method at a \textit{decision point}.

 In many processes, intervention decisions are not isolated.
 Typically, a process contains multiple, interdependent decision points that jointly determine the outcome of a case.
-The effect of an earlier intervention depends on which interventions will be applied later in the same case.
+The effect of an earlier (or later) intervention depends on which interventions are applied later (or earlier) in the same case.
 Optimizing intervention decisions one by one is therefore insufficient, because actions that look beneficial locally can undermine overall KPI performance.
-For example, in a marketing process aimed at maximizing revenue, the decision to offer a client a discount may depend on an earlier choice to send a promotional email and the client’s response to that email.
+For example, in a marketing process aimed at maximizing revenue, the effectiveness of offering a client a discount may depend on an earlier choice to send a promotional email and the client’s response to that email.
 This sequence of decisions together shapes the revenue.
 Optimizing each decision independently without considering the future might make it look like sending a promotional email is only moderately valuable for some clients, even though if you follow it with a discount, it could be highly effective.
 Methods for PresPM thus need to reason over sequences of decisions and their combined effect on the final KPI.